Charles E W Bean, Diaries, AWM38 3DRL 606/116/1 - June - September 1918 - Part 5

 get them enthusiastic for the battalion and improve their fighting

-qualities; bu t he hasnt the quality of making a generous considerate man, as many other battalion commanders have.
-Witham would have
+qualities; bu t he hasnt the quxality of making a generous considerate

 turned any man out of his mess who was making the sort of remark that

 someof these chaps were making.
-Neligan wasnt there at the time
+Neligan wasnt there at the time -

-but these chaps would not have made those remarks in Withams or
+but these chaps would not have made those remarks in Withams or --

-Milligans or Moores or Howell Prices mess.kaxxxixialr
+Milligans or Moores or Howell Prices mess.xxxxxxxxxxxxxxxxxxx

-July 31st.Wednesday, I went to dinner with Lloyd of the
+July 31st.Wednesday.
+I went to dinner with Lloyd of the

 12th Army Bde AFA last night.
 He has his brigad in most wonderful